- What is long COVID?

 If you have Medicare, your coverage for long COVID treatment is likely quite comprehensive, although your out-of-pocket costs and access to medical providers will vary depending on how you choose to access Medicare benefits.

 Nearly half of all Medicare beneficiaries have private Medicare Advantage plans, with specific benefits, provider networks, and costs that vary by plan.
-Advantage plans must meet various federal minimum requirements, including covering all of the services that are covered under Medicare Part A and Part B, and having an annual in-network out-of-pocket limit – not counting prescription costs – of no more than $7,550 in 2022 (note that this upper cap is increasing to $8,300 in 2023, although many plans will continue to have out-of-pocket caps well below that).
+Advantage plans must meet various federal minimum requirements, including covering all of the services that are covered under Medicare Part A and Part B, and having an annual in-network out-of-pocket limit – not counting prescription costs – of no more than $8,300 in 2023 (this upper limit is increasing to $8,850 in 2024, although many plans will continue to have out-of-pocket caps well below the allowable maximum).

 For the more than half of beneficiaries who have Original Medicare, coverage is robust but out-of-pocket costs depend on whether they enroll in a Medigap plan (and which Medigap plan they select) or have supplemental coverage from an employer or former employer.